chandantrue/AngularApp/README.md

 3. Initializing the Application
 4. Node Scripts
 5. Grunt Tasks and Configuration
+6. Karma
-6. Application Insider
+7. Application Insider
-7. References
+8. References
-8. About
+9. About

 ### Tools Configured in the Application
 * Grunt and Gulp - for Build Automation (either of Grunt/Gulp can be used.
 Both are provided as an option for use.)